 I know most folks don’t care that deeply about socks – – in this debauched era, many of you probably wear generic ones, that fit either foot!
-And I really don’t mean to swerve off on digressions & doglegs.
+And I really don’t mean to wrong-foot anyone, by swerving off on digressions & doglegs.
 It’s just that History really does bob & weave, shuttling us to random places, and sometimes socks us in the chin.

 Prehistoric wanderers really are part of the warp & weft of this story.